 - Spider-Man: Shattered Dimensions:

-- Portal 2 combines this with Department of Redundancy Department and Overly-Long Gag.
+- Portal 2 combines this with Parrot Exposition, Department of Redundancy Department, and Overly Long Gag.

-: Well.
-This is the part where he kills us
+GLaDOS: Well.
+This is the part where he kills us.

-: Hello!
-This is the part where I kill you
+Wheatley: Hello!
+This is the part where I kill you!

 - Collect all 25 crystals in Crash Bandicoot 3: Warped, and the cutscene right before the Final Boss will start out with Cortex laughing to himself, and delivering this line: